jacob1421/RustCheatersDataPipeline/README.md

 ## [Data Studio Dashboard](https://datastudio.google.com/u/0/reporting/85aa118b-9def-48e4-8c88-b3db1e34e3ff/page/Ic8kC)
 ![Data Studio Dashboard](https://github.com/jacob1421/RustCheatersDataPipeline/blob/master/images/Dashboard.gif)

+## Data Insights
+1. The US has the most accounts banned for cheating with Russia trailing behind.

+2. Most cheaters have a level 1 steam account.

+3. The top 3 cheater names

+    -123

+    -NeOn

+    -xd

+4. The most common profile picture is the default steam profile picture.

+5. The majority of cheaters get banned between 0 and 10 hours.

+6. The top 3 games that cheaters own

+   - Counter-Strike: Global Offensive

+   - PUBG: BATTLEGROUNDS

+   - Apex Legends.

+7. Top 3 Steam Groups

+   - Rustoria

+   - Andysolam

+   - Payday

+8. Cheaters use Archi's SC Farm to boost their accounts.
+It's a cheater's attempt to make their account look more legitimate to normal players.

+9. Profile Visibility - A lot of people believe if a profile is private it's a cheater.
+More cheaters have public profiles than private profiles.

+   - Friends of Friends - 2,565

+   - Private - 824

+   - Friends Only - 133

 ## Reflect
 1.)
 Why not uses Spark?
 The data that is processed every hour is between 1-5MB.